 A collection of Jones's works, titled The Man in the Shed (Penguin, 2009), includes both new and previously published works of fiction.
 His extraordinary stories take convential family situations and tilt them sideways, delivering memorable, beautiful meditations on family and longing.

-Lloyd Jones novel Hand Me Down World was published by Penguin NZ in 2010.
+Lloyd Jones' novel Hand Me Down World was published by Penguin NZ in 2010, and was longlisted for the 2012 International IMPAC Dublin Literary Award.

 - Lloyd Jones’ bibliography in the Auckland University Library's New Zealand Literature File